spinkube/documentation/content/en/docs/spin-operator/_index.md

 ## Next Steps

-Let's get up and running with your first SpinApp deployment on a local k3d cluster with our [SpinKube quickstart](./quickstart/_index.md).
+For application developers interested in writing their first Spin App, check out the [`spin kube` plugin](../spin-plugin-kube/) documentation.
+By the end of the quickstart, you'll have an application ready to deploy to your Kubernetes cluster of choice.

+For platform engineers interested in cluster operations and working with Spin Operator, visit our [Spin Operator quickstart](./quickstart/_index.md).
+We provide you with a simple quickstart SpinApp to use alongside spin operator.

 >> Curious what to build?
 Event driven, ephemeral workloads such as ETL pipelines ([order processing example](TODO://link)), and pub/sub messaging ([MQTT subscriber](TODO:://link)) are great fits for Spin Operator.
-Check out this Order Processing example and MQTT Subscriber examples